mpuerta004/GnossDeustoOnto/Documentation/README.md

     through roh:hasRole in an activity or may through its participation role in a project participate (roh:participates) in an activity.

--   vivo:AwardedDegree, where and organization may roh:awards degrees
+-   vivo:AwardedDegree, where a vivo:University may roh:awards degrees
     which are related to both a concrete vivo:AcademicDegree and an instance of foaf:Person.